Things to do

 Details: This trail leads 1.8km from Starkvale camping area to a sandstone plateau, Shepherds Peak, with views over the surrounding peaks and creeks.
 Take extreme care on top of Shepherds Peak as there are crevasses and unguarded cliffs.

 Details: The cattle dip car park is located 2.7km from the Starkvale Creek campsite via a sign-posted track which passes the location of an old shepherd’s hut (no visible trace remains).
 Walk 600m south from the car park to the 'Cattle Dip'—a spectacular permanent waterhole.

-The Lonesome section of Expedition National Park has parking, picnic tables, wood barbecues and fire rings.
+The Lonesome section of Expedition National Park has parking, picnic tables and a fire ring.
 There are no toilets or drinking water in this section.

 Robinson Gorge and Beilba sections have grassed areas surrounding the camping areas that are suitable for picnicking.
 There are no facilities at Beilba section.
 Pit toilets are provided at Robinson Gorge.
 Come prepared with a fuel stove and seating if picnicking in either section.
 No cooking facilities are provided.

 There are no rubbish bins throughout Expedition National Park, so please take all of your rubbish (including food scraps) with you.

 Expedition National Park supports a wide variety of birdlife.
 Listen for the metallic 'chink' of king parrots feeding in the gorge on eucalypt flowers, fruits of cabbage palms, figs and insects.
 Pale-headed rosellas, lorikeets and many different types of honeyeaters are regularly seen at Starkvale camping area in the Robinson Gorge section.
 Several species of wallabies including the whiptail wallaby also inhabit the gorge.